A few months ago I purchased a prayer bracelet. You can see it pictured below.

 Of course God is always with me but it is nice to look at my left wrist or even touch it with my right hand as a gentle reminder that God is always present and loves me.
 I can do this at any point during the day and reconnect to the presence of God and His love for me.

 Sometimes I even shorten the prayer to simply, “Jesus”.
 No more words need to be said.
 If I feel anxious I recite, “Jesus“.
 When I am worried I speak “Jesus”.
 As anger stirs from within I whisper “Jesus”.
 If I cannot resolve an issue at home or work I recite”Jesus”.

-Here is a link to where I purchased my prayer bracelet.
-(I do not receive a commission for this link.)
+- Here is a link to where I purchased my prayer bracelet.

 - Also, enjoy a past post I wrote on How I Use My Prayer Rope.